hellohaptik/docs_haptik/bot-configuration/index.rst

 Configuring and Deploying your Bot
 ==================================

-Everything related to deploying your bot comes here
+This section contains information related to configuring and deploying your bot.

-Business
-Tasks, Clients
-and FB and other configurations will come here as well

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Configuring and Deploying your Bot:

    business-task
    partners
    client-sdk
+   permissions